Skip to Content

 Teen Traveler almost always ordered fish & chips and never had a bad batch.
 Rich and I would order meat pies, sausages and mashed potatoes, or toasties (grilled cheese sandwiches with quality English cheese and other fillings).
 Entrees frequently came with a fresh side salad on the plate, which I really appreciated.

-this knickerbocker glory at the mad hatter pub stacks profiteroles, ice cream, chocolate syrup and whipped cream.
+This knickerbocker glory at the mad hatter pub stacks profiteroles, ice cream, chocolate syrup and whipped cream.

 The pubs often had surprisingly good desserts, too.
 We had an Eton mess in one place (a bowl of crispy merengue, whipped cream and berries).
 In another we had a warm-brownie sundae and a profiterole Knickerbocker glory (a fancy parfait in a tall glass).